benjamin-cates/aoc/README.md

 ```

 ## Structure
+Each year is in its own subdirectory under the root and is its own crate.

 For the file layout, library files are contained in `src` and each day and its corresponding input is stored in `src/bin`.
 Each day is a two digit number representing the date plus the `.rs` extension.
 Each input is the same but with the `.txt` extension.

 ## Compiling
 Ensure you have the Rust toolchain installed for your computer (visit [rustup.rs](https://rustup.rs) for more info).
 Each day is its own binary application, using the date number to represent each day,
 run either `cargo test --bin 13`to test day 13 for example.
 Or `cargo run --bin 13`
-to run day 13 for example.
+to run day 13.